elisabettadargenio/Social-Network-Analysis/README.md

 Moreover, it is of interest to determine whether the network of signatories presents homophilia with respect to the political party to which they belong and with respect to the gender of the parliamentarian.
 To predict a member of parliament who changes political group during the legislature, we want to investigate whether some figures present behaviors (in terms of participation in a bill) consistent with other electoral groups, different from that to which they belong.

 The "Y.txt" file contains the adjacency matrix among the 655 MPs, some personal information on the parliamentarians themselves such as the political party they belong to, age and gender are contained in the "X.txt" file.

+Final report is available as "Report Dargenio Elisabetta.pdf"